MissHenesy/intro_to_programming_final_project/README.md

 The name of this project is: "Fan Central Station".

+To get the full experience of the site, download the repo into a local directory on your computer, and then launch "index.html" into a browser.
+* NOTE: You will need to acquire your own API Keys in order to see the API data that is pulled into the site. *

 **PLEASE NOTE THAT THIS IS A WORK IN PROGRESS!**

 Fan Central Station features a search box where users can look up their favorite artists.